cosmoskitten/beam/website/src/documentation/patterns/custom-windows.md

 ## Using data to dynamically set session window gaps

-You can modify the [`assignWindows`](https://beam.apache.org/releases/javadoc/current/index.html?org/apache/beam/sdk/transforms/windowing/SlidingWindows.html) function to use data-driven gaps instead of fixed windows.
+You can modify the [`assignWindows`](https://beam.apache.org/releases/javadoc/current/index.html?org/apache/beam/sdk/transforms/windowing/SlidingWindows.html) function to use data-driven gaps, then window incoming data into sessions.

 Access the `assignWindows` function through `WindowFn.AssignContext.element()`.
 The original, fixed-duration `assignWindows` function is: